 is the time-proven standard.
 The process was discovered by an Italian chemist, Luigi Valentino Brugnatelli, in 1805.
 It has served the industry well for nearly 160 years.

-Plating involves immersing the faucet and the metal to be used as plating in an acid bath, then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the faucet.
+Plating involves immersing faucet components and the metal to be used as plating in an acid bath, then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the components.

 Chrome is the most commonly used plated metal, followed distantly by nickel.